rancher/docs/content/rancher/v2.x/en/admin-settings/authentication/ping-federate/_index.md

 >
 >- IdP does not support search or lookup.
 When adding users to [clusters]({{< baseurl >}}/rancher/v2.x/en/k8s-in-rancher/editing-clusters/) or [projects]({{< baseurl >}}/rancher/v2.x/en/k8s-in-rancher/projects-and-namespaces/editing-projects/), the exact IDs must be entered correctly.
 >- When adding users to [clusters]({{< baseurl >}}/rancher/v2.x/en/k8s-in-rancher/editing-clusters/) or [projects]({{< baseurl >}}/rancher/v2.x/en/k8s-in-rancher/projects-and-namespaces/editing-projects/), group IDs are not supported unless the admin who turned on access control is a member of the group.
+>- When adding a group that includes an admin to clusters or projects, add it from the drop-down rather than the search bar.
+If you add the group using the search bar, the group will not get added.